 A specific set of rules and acceptance criteria are applied to evaluate deterministic safety analyses.
 Acceptance criteria are used in deterministic safety analysis to assist in judging the acceptability of the results of the analysis as a demonstration of the safety of the nuclear power plant.
 Typically, these should focus on neutronic, thermohydraulic, radiological, thermomechanical, and structural aspects, which are often analyzed with different computational tools.
 Unlike an AOO, a postulated accident could result in sufficient damage to preclude the resumption of plant operation.

 A list of the basic criteria necessary to meet the requirements of GDC for postulated accidents appears below.

 - Fuel cladding integrity shall be maintained by ensuring that the minimum departure from nucleate boiling ratio (DNBR) remains above the 95/95 DNBR limit for PWRs (a 95% probability at a 95% confidence level) and that the critical power ratio (CPR) remains above the minimum critical power ratio (MCPR) safety limit for BWRs.
-If the minimum DNBR or MCPR does not meet these limits, then the fuel is assumed to have failed.
+If the minimum DNBR or MCPR does not meet these limits, the fuel is assumed to have failed.

-- According to 10 CFR 50.59, an AOO should not generate a postulated accident without other faults occurring independently or result in a consequential loss of function of the RCS or reactor containment barriers.
+- According to 10 CFR 50.59, an AOO should not generate a postulated accident without other faults occurring independently or resulting in a consequential loss of function of the RCS or reactor containment barriers.

 - A postulated accident shall not, by itself, cause a consequential loss of required functions of systems needed to cope with the fault, including those of the RCS and the reactor containment system.